 - Take advantage of coupons.

-- Bonus: Watch out for romance scams that can steal you money!
+- Bonus: Watch out for romance scams that can steal your money!

-If you’ve ever wondered how Clark saves on Valentine’s Day, here are his tips!
+If you’ve ever wondered how money expert Clark Howard saves on Valentine’s Day, here are his tips!

 Another thing Clark recommends is to buy your Valentine’s Day candy the day after Valentine’s — you’ll save up to 75%!